-(a) Proof of passing a written and practical examination from Board's designated agent; (1-) (b) any other information requested by the Board required for licensure by law or rule; (c) the required application processing fee(s) which is non-refundable.
-An applicant for the cosmetology examination at the master cosmetology, master barber, barber II, hair designer, esthetician, nail technician, or instructor for any license shall receive notice of eligibility sent by the Board or the Board's designated agent, stating the date, time and place of examination.
-If the appli applicant fails the examination or fails to report to the examination upon notice, such person may qualify for examination again by submitting another examination fee.
+(a) Proof of passing a written and practical examination from Board's designated agent; (b) any other information requested by the Board required for licensure by law or rule; (c) the required application processing fee(s) which is non-refundable. for an applic oplicant for the cosmetology examination at the master cosmetology, master barber, barber II, hair designer, esthetician, nail technician, or instructor ny license shall receive notice of eligibility sent by the Board or the Board's designated agent, stating the date, time and place of examination.
+If the cant fails the examination or fails to report to the examination upon notice, such person may qualify for examination again by submitting another ination fee.